 The Stony Brook School mini-course program affords students learning opportunities outside of the standard curriculum.
 The program allows students to engage in project-based learning, interdisciplinary studies, research projects, internships, field trips, off-site labs, and academic competitions.
 Students are strongly encouraged to document their work in mini-courses for potential submission to colleges as part of a portfolio of work.

 During the school year, the school offers four mini-course units.
-Each mini-course unit is five days long, totalling close to 24 hours for each course.
+Each mini-course unit is five days long, totaling close to 24 hours for each course.
 Some mini-courses are split into a morning course and an afternoon course.
 Some run for more than one five-day unit.
 Research assistantships and internships last all year, or 20 full work days.
 Most mini-courses are elective, though a few are required.
 Students accepted to a year-long internship or research assistantship are exempt from their other mini-courses, though in some cases they must make up missed work.

-Mini-courses will change from year to year on the basis of student, teacher, and institutional interests and opportunities.
+Mini-courses change from year to year on the basis of student, teacher, and institutional interests and opportunities.
 The most popular mini-courses will be offered multiple times over multiple years.